The updated COVID-19 vaccine is available to anyone 6 months of age and older, regardless of their vaccination status.

 Community Vaccine Clinic

 Free COVID-19 and flu vaccines.
-High doses for seniors.
+There are no high doses available for people 65+.

-If you have health insurance, remember to bring your insurance card and a valid ID with you.
+If you have insurance, remember to bring your insurance card and an ID.
+There will be vaccines available for the undersinsured and uninsured.

 Check if you're eligible for the updated COVID-19 vaccine